-OverviewStudents studying on this module will be introduced to a number of big questions in ethics.
+This module will introduce students to a number of big questions in ethics.
 The questions may include the following: What makes a life good?
 Is it happiness?
 Or is it something else?
 Another big question is: What makes actions right or wrong?
 Is it God demanding or forbidding them?
 Or are actions perhaps right to the extent that they serve to make lives better off, and wrong to the extent that they make lives worse off?
 Some philosophers have thought so.
-Others wonder: What if I steal money from someone so rich that my act in no way makes her life go any worse.
-Might it still be the case that I have acted wronglyeven if I haven't made anyone worse off?
+Others wonder: What if I steal money from someone so rich that my act in no way makes their life go any worse.
+Might it still be the case that I have acted wrongly—even if I haven't made anyone worse off?
 A third bit question is this: What’s the status of morality?
-Is it, for example, the case that whats right for me might be wrong for you?
+Is it, for example, the case that what’s right for me might be wrong for you?
 Does it make any sense at all to talk about moral claims being true or false, even relative to moral communities?
-Might moral judgements be nothing but expressions of sentiments?
+Might moral judgments be nothing but expressions of sentiments?
 Throughout the course, students will be examining these and similar questions from the point of view of a variety of philosophers, including Plato, Aristotle, John Stuart Mill, Immanuel Kant, and David Hume.

 Method of assessment

-(1) to introduce students to some basic questions about the nature of moral philosophizing through an examination of a range of moral thinkers and schools;
+Demonstrate understanding of the basic questions about the nature of moral philosophising through an examination of a range of moral thinkers and schools;

-(4) to develop students ability to plan and write a philosophical essay and build it around a coherent argument.
+Plan and write a philosophical essay and build it around a coherent argument;

-(5) acquire a basic knowledge of certain fundamental and enduring debates about the respective roles of reason and feeling (emotion) in moral argument and judgement;
+Demonstrate a basic knowledge of certain fundamental and enduring debates about the respective roles of reason and feeling (emotion) in moral argument and judgment;